WAYS TO GIVE

 - This past year, we provided over $1 million in low-to-no-cost care to the community.

 - 82% of the money we raise goes to direct services.

 - Because of our generous donors, last year 82% of hearing aids and 90% of speech services were provided at low-to-no cost to clients.

 - Fundraising efforts allow us to provide 100% free services from our Community Center for the Deaf and Hard of Hearing.

 - To learn more about the impact that CHSC has in the community, click here to read our Communication Matters magazine and our Annual Reports.

 A special tax break for retiree charitable donations

 Did you know that you may qualify for a special tax break for retiree charitable donations?

 You are invited to learn more about some of the people served through our programs.
 Their videos and stories will hopefully demonstrate the true impact your gift makes every day at Cleveland Hearing & Speech Center.

 We adhere to the Association of Fundraising Professionals' Donor Bill of Rights.
-If at any time you choose not to receive communication from us, please contact our Development Coordinator, at 216-325-7574, and your name will be removed from our mailing list.
-All information gathered, presented and provided by the Cleveland Hearing & Speech Center Development department is solely used for fundraising purposes for the benefit of Cleveland Hearing & Speech Center.
-Donor information is considered confidential and treated as such.
-Cleveland Hearing & Speech Center does not sell, rent or trade donor lists.
+If at any time you choose not to receive communication from us please contact our Development Associate at 216-325-7574 and your name will be removed from our mailing list.
+All information gathered, presented, and provided by the Cleveland Hearing & Speech Center Development department is solely used for fundraising purposes for the benefit of Cleveland Hearing & Speech Center.
+Donor information is confidential.
+Cleveland Hearing & Speech Center does not sell, rent, or trade donor lists.